nik1106/MNA-MAT/README.md

 * Transient analysis (for capacitive or RC circuits)
 * Monte Carlo analysis (done using one of the above, again based on the type of circuit)

 __Note :-__ This tool works only with versions of MATLAB from 2014b onwards.
 The code includes input for inductors, but as of now, we are not generating the equations for inductors.
-So the program won't fail if the netlist includes inductors - it will simply ask for input if required, but the results will be incorrect.
+So the program won't fail if the netlist includes inductors - it will simply ask for additional input if required, but the results will be incorrect.

 ## Features
 1. Easy to use and then analyse results.